2StepsFr0mHell/Dijkstra-hands-on/markdowns/welcome.md

 # Visual and Interactive Content

 Tech.io provides all the tools to embed visual and interactive content like a Web app or a Unix terminal within your contribution.
 Please refer to the [documentation](https://tech.io/doc) to learn more about the viewer integrations.

+We hope you've enjoyed discovering or rediscovering the Dijkstra algorithm.
+The source code of this hands-on on [GitHub](https://github.com/2StepsFr0mHell/Dijkstra-hands-on), please feel free to come up with proposals to improve it.